zevolution/simple-register/README.md

 npm install
 ```

 3. Configure the environment properties.
-The settings below must be made in a `.env` file.
+The settings below must be added in a `.env` file.

 ```properties
 # MongoDB Configurations